crate/cloud-reference/docs/overview.rst

 The *CrateDB Cloud Console* is a hosted web administration interface for interacting with `CrateDB Cloud`_.
 This overview gives you all the basic information for using the CrateDB Cloud Console.
+If you ever want to find where and how to do something in the Console, start here.
 Refer to individual items in the current section of the documentation for more information on how to perform specific operations.
 You can also refer to our `glossary`_ for more information on CrateDB Cloud-related terminology.

 .. rubric:: Table of contents